divanvisagie/NARF/README.md

 To create a narf server all you need is to create an object with your GET and POST functions, if you wish to return an object to the client simply use a return statement to return a valid javascript object , if you do not return an object a default object will be returned as specified in lib/config.json under "default_return".
 After you create your functions, simply import the narf library and run narf.startHTTPServer( APIFunctions ).

+### Functions

 ### Example

+#### HTTP Server

-Below is an example of a simple narf server, in just these few lines , you can get a server running with GET and POST functionality:
+Below is an example of a simple narf HTTP server, in just these few lines , you can get a server running with GET and POST functionality:

 	var narf = require( 'narf' );